When tragedy strikes, a cold case suddenly turns hot—and deadly

 But all he could think about was eight more hours until he could see his Samantha.
 That felt like an eternity after missing her terribly for an endless week apart.

 They were absurd.
 He knew it.
 She knew it.
 They didn’t care who knew it.
 What had started as a crazy, wildfire of attraction the night they met, had been denied for six long years until they were reunited at a crime scene, of all places.
-Sometimes Nick thought they were still making up for lost time almost two years after finding each other again.
+Sometimes Nick thought they were still making up for

 A knock on the door that separated his cabin from the rest of the plane, drew Nick out of his thoughts.
 “Come in.”